Family of singer Chris Cornell sues doctor over his death

 But the autopsy report said the drugs were not a cause of death.

-The lawsuit says the doctor knew that Cornell had a serious history of substance abuse, and he failed to examine or consult with him as he was prescribing the drugs.
+The lawsuit says Koblin knew Cornell had a serious history of substance abuse.

 Staff reached by phone at Koblin’s office said there was no immediate comment.